 Multiple language surveys are created in XLSForms with Survey123 Connect

 In order to add multi language support into a survey, you will use Survey123 Connect for ArcGIS.
 Survey123 Connect is a desktop tool that you can download into your Mac and Windows machine.
 Survey123 Connect works in combination with Microsoft Excel and lets you author smart forms following the XLSForm specification.
-Multi language support is one of the many features of the XLSForm standard, and Survey123 works with it.
-If you are not familiar with XLSForm yet, I would strongly recommend you start with our XLSForm essentials, our XLSForm video tutorials or this beginner exercise.
+Multiple language support is one of the many features of the XLSForm standard, and Survey123 works with it.
+If you are not familiar with XLSForm yet, I would strongly recommend you start with our XLSForm essentials, XLSForm video tutorials or this beginner exercise.

 You can use Survey123 Connect to start a new survey from scratch, or to modify a survey you may have authored on the Survey123 web site.